Quit123/CPU-project/README.md

 - **3'b110**: Use the `bltu` instruction to compare test number `a` and test number `b` (from use cases **3'b001** and **3'b010**).
 If the condition is met, light up the LED; if the condition is not met, the LED remains off.

 - **3'b111**: Use the `bgeu` instruction to compare test number `a` and test number `b` (from use cases **3'b001** and **3'b010**).
 If the condition is met, light up the LED; if the condition is not met, the LED remains off.

 ---
-Here is the formal English translation of the provided use case descriptions:

----